weiping-bj/Data-Transfer-Cost-on-AWS/Networking/Connection/Connection-EN.md

 ![VPN Standard](png/04.01-vpn-standard.png)

-In the diagram, the customer has established a Site-to-Site VPN connection between the local data center and the AWS IAD region, consisting of two VPN tunnels.
+In the figure, the customer has established a Site-to-Site VPN connection between the local data center and the AWS IAD region, consisting of two VPN tunnels.
 Assuming that the customer downloads 10GB data from AWS and uploads 5GB data in 1 hour, the network transfer costs incurred include:

 - VPN Connection hours cost: 0.05 x 1 = 0.05 $ (Each VPN connection contains two VPN tunnels and is only billed for the time each VPN connection is used)
 - Data Transfer cost: 0.09 x 10 (Data Transfer OUT) + 0 x 5 (Data Transfer IN is free) = 0.9 $